 Pha Bounpheng, a senior and respected monk from Vat Saen Soukhaham, holds a studio photo of himself at the age of 17 now in the Archives' collection.

-At the Grant signing ceremony; seated in the fron three senior Abbots, from left Satthu Bounpheng, Satthu Bua and Satthu Khamlar; standing at rear, U.S.Ambassador Daniel A. Clune and Mrs. Clune (centre) are flanked on the right by Brian Lingham of the Project and on the left by senior Embassy staff.
+At the Grant signing ceremony; seated in front the three senior Abbots, from left Satthu Bounpheng, Satthu Bua and Satthu Khamlar; standing at rear, U.S.Ambassador Daniel A. Clune and Mrs. Clune (centre) are flanked on the right by Brian Lingham of the Project and on the left by senior Embassy staff.